MikeHughesKent/PyFibreBundle/docs/source/super_res.rst

 Examples
 ^^^^^^^^

-Examples are provided in "examples\super_res_oop_example" for use via PyBundle class, and "examples\\super_res_example.py" for calling lower-level functions directly.
+Examples are provided in "examples\\super_res_example" for use via PyBundle class, and "examples\\super_res_example_low_level.py" for calling lower-level functions directly.